dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 <!--
 Explain how these inspirations shape the game’s mechanics, visuals, or themes.
 -->
-Into the Breach - inspired pixelated isometric / grid style, inspired the idea for a turn-based tactical/strategy board game The Last of Us - inspired the post-apocalyptic setting, tone, and aesthetic,
+- Into the Breach - inspired pixelated isometric / grid style with fixed position for structures, inspired the idea for a turn-based tactical/strategy board game
+- The Last of Us - inspired the post-apocalyptic setting, tone, and aesthetic -

 ---

 ## Player Experience Goals